 .
 The test is most often done to rule out .

-It is also performed when there is fluid in the chest cavity, or when a direct view of the pleura and the lungs is needed.
+It is also done when there is fluid in the chest cavity, or when a direct view of the pleura and the lungs is needed.

 This procedure may also be done to examine a metastatic pleural tumor.